BASIC STEPS IN WRITING A LITERATURE PAPER

 Examples from Scarlet Letter and Daisy Miller: Hawthorne informs us that Pearl "became the richest heiress of her day, in the New World" (SL, 259).
 Someone has remarked that she grew up to be the heroine of a novel by Henry James, someone like, say, Daisy Miller; Winterbourne's observation that Daisy's "glance was perfectly direct and unshrinking but not . . . an immodest glance" could have been written about Pearl (DM, 7).

-C. If your primary source is a literary work published separately, rather than a required course anthology, be sure to indicate, after the first quotation, what edition you are using.
+C. If your primary source is a literary work published separately, or a required course anthology, be sure to indicate what edition you are using.

 NOTE: Page references do not have to come immediately after every quoted phrase, or after every sentence in a paragraph with several short quotations from the same place.
 It may be less awkward to save the page reference until the end of your sentence, or sometimes the end of a paragraph, as long as it is clear where each quotation comes from.
 If you are quoting from a short poem, give line numbers rather than page numbers in parentheses (e.g., l.
 15).

-Use of secondary sources (reference books, critical books and articles, etc.) is not required in the first paper.
-Doing your own analysis of the literature is most important in that assignment.
+Use of secondary sources (reference books, critical books and articles, etc.) may not be not required in your papers.
+Doing your own analysis of the literature is most important in many assignment in literature courses.
 However, if you have obtained any idea or information from another source besides your own head and the primary work(s) of literature, you must indicate the source of that fact, idea, or quotation, whether or not you are quoting the source directly.
 It is your responsibility to know how to document secondary sources accurately, using an accepted documentation system for academic papers (preferably the MLA documentation style), and avoid plagiarism.

 II.
 Guidelines for Using